 Mohr has woven art and activism for decades as a choreographer, curator, and writer.
 After a professional dance career with Trisha Brown and Lucinda Childs, she founded the nonprofit Hope Mohr Dance and its signature presenting program, The Bridge Project, which for over 15 years supported over 100 artists through commissions, residencies, workshops, and collaborative performance projects.
 In 2020, Mohr co-stewarded the organization’s transition to an equity-driven model of distributed leadership and a new name: Bridge Live Arts.
 Mohr transitioned out of co-leadership at BLA in 2023.

-Mohr’s book about cultural work as activism, Shifting Cultural Power: Case Studies and Questions in Performance, was published in 2020 by the National Center for Choreography, the inaugural book in their publication series.
-She is a contributor to the anthology Artists on Creative Administration (2024), edited by Tonya Lockyer and also published by the National Center for Choreography.
+Mohr’s book about activist cultural work, Shifting Cultural Power: Case Studies and Questions in Performance, was published in 2020 by the National Center for Choreography.
+She is a contributor to Artists on Creative Administration (2024), edited by Tonya Lockyer and also published by the National Center for Choreography.

 Press Coverage of Shifting Cultural Power